-Today’s employees – now a thousand strong – are continuing to build the company’s reputation through their friendly, helpful advice and their knowledge of decorating products, techniques and trends.
+Today’s employees – now over a thousand strong – are continuing to build the company’s reputation through their friendly, helpful advice and their knowledge of decorating products, techniques and trends.

-Of Paper and Paints
+Paper and Paints

 How the decorating trade has changed since 1904!
 In those days the decorators’ merchant did many of those things that a manufacturer does today.
 For example, wallpaper was received from the manufacturers in large hessian-wrapped hand sewn bundles.
 The Brewer ‘boys’ would then carefully unwrap them and make up the pattern books.